 Support and counseling

 Lactation support and counseling is generally available through the hospital in which your child was delivered or the health care provider who helped deliver your child.

-Faculty and staff, or their dependents, covered by a University of Missouri medical insurance plan must obtain manual breast pumps from in-network durable medical equipment (DME) providers to receive coverage with no out-of-pocket costs.
+To receive coverage with no out-of-pocket costs, faculty and staff, or their dependents, covered by a UM System medical insurance plan must obtain manual breast pumps from in-network durable medical equipment (DME) providers.
 Insurance plan members may also obtain electric breast pumps through an in-network DME provider subject to the applicable plan deductible and co-insurance.